What is sensitive skin? How do you care for it? Find answers to ten frequently asked questions about sensitive skin.

 What’s the difference between an allergic reaction and sensitive skin?

-If you’re allergic to something, you could develop a rash on contact, with itching or burning sensations.
-Allergic skin reactions tend to be more severe than reactions of sensitive skin.
-In extreme cases an allergic reaction will cause vomiting and difficulty breathing.
+If you have a skin allergy, contact with that particular allergen will cause a reaction such as a rash, itching or a burning sensation.
+Allergic skin reactions tend to be more severe than sensitivity, and in extreme cases can cause vomiting and difficulty in breathing.
 If this happens, get medical attention right away.

 Common skin allergens include: